y8s/node-red-contrib-tplink-plus/README.md

 `Name` - Type in the name of the host manually or keep the default device name

-`Device IP` - Type in the Device IP address manually or press the button to retreive all locally available plug devices
+`Device IP` - Type in the Device IP address manually or press the button to retrieve all locally available plug devices

 `Poll interval` - Interval that is used to poll availability of devices *(>500ms / Recommended 5000-10000ms)*